IASLonline

 • logicaland, Germany 2090

-• Babel: Turnbaby, 2002: The experimental studies of Thomas Alva Edison (two films, end of 19th century) and a video of b´toch bet are presented in short sequences and stills.
+• Babel (Chris Joseph): Turnbaby, 2002: The experimental studies of Thomas Alva Edison (two films, end of 19th century) and a video of b´toch bet are presented in short sequences and stills.
 Moving pictures, video sequences and simultaneous presentations with possibilities for changes via click operations constitute net configurations of the photographic and filmic montage.
 The historicizing element is reduced to a short form of the relations between cultures of body movements and the history of media.
 In 2002, "Turnbaby" constituted an exemplary actualization of the visual net possibilities (HTML, Flash, Real Audio, JavaScript, Image.
-3/2003).
+3/2003, 6/2013).

 • Turnbaby

 • Büro Destruct/CUE/Humantools: Los Logos, 2002: The site "Los Logos" is open for mails with photos of found logos and signets.
 The participation of users constitutes an archive which includes logos of corporations as well as signets of minor firms and shops.
 A lot of these signs disappear as a consequence of the concentration on a few corporations with many branches.
 The users´ contributions are integrated into a 3D logo-city together with references to the found locations.
 The simulation of an urban context with illustrations of more and more extincted real logos and signets serves the project to reconstruct the vanishing local refractions of urbanity which included elements of a former logo culture (JavaScript, Director).
 A logo memory game enriches the design oriented site (JavaScript, Flash.
-3/2003).
+3/2003, 10/2022: not found any more on the Web).

 • Los Logos

 • Nicolas Clauss: Le Cri, 2002: Users are able to determine the performance of Stéphane Copin´s actions and the music ("Piano Phenstec" with music of Karlheinz Stockhausen) by faster or slower click sequences...as if the click operations cause sounds and cries, as if the performer Copin reacts to faster click sequences and louder sounds with faster head movements, as if an increasing pain forces him to act (Director, JavaScript.
-3/2003, 6/2007).
+3/2003, 6/2007, 10/2022: It can no longer be opened because Shockwave is no longer supported).

 • Le Cri